PROMETHIA-27/dependency_injection_like_bevy_from_scratch/src/chapter3/interior_mutability.md

 }
 ```

-It increments reference counters whenever you borrow, or panics if you attempt to make invalid
+It increments counters whenever you borrow, or panics if you attempt to make invalid
 borrows like an immutable reference when a mutable reference exists.

 Then, instead of returning `&T` or `&mut T`, it returns the special types